lconaboy/drft/README.md

 ### Acknowledging

-If you use results produced by this package in a scientific publiocation, please cite the methodology paper.
+If you use results produced by this package in a scientific publication, please cite the methodology paper Conaboy et al. (2023) [ADS][https://ui.adsabs.harvard.edu/abs/2023MNRAS.525.5479C/abstract].

 ### References

+Conaboy, L., Iliev, I. T., Fialkov, A., Dixon, K. L., Sullivan, D., 2023, Monthly Notices of the Royal Astronomical Society, 525, 5479,

 Hahn O., Abel T., 2011, Monthly Notices of the Royal Astronomical Society, 415, 2101